 GX: The grade cannot be evaluated.

-G1: The cells look more like normal tissue (well differentiated).
+G1: The cells look more like normal tissue and are well differentiated.

 G2: The cells are only moderately differentiated.

-G3 and G4: The cells don’t resemble normal tissue (poorly differentiated).
+G3 and G4: The cells don’t resemble normal tissue and are poorly differentiated.